 By the time I was in my early thirties, I was considered almost morbidly obese by BMI and height/weight charts (at the time that was a big deal to me, now I know they don't mean shit) and deeply ashamed of how I thought "I had let myself go" by gaining so much weight and not being to stick to anything.

-Desperation is a pretty strong driving force when it's deeply rooted enough and I managed to, finally, lose the weight I wanted (I gave up the low carb rules and just ate what I wanted but I ate very, very little).
+Desperation is a pretty strong driving force when it's deeply rooted enough and eventually I managed to, finally, lose the weight I wanted in my early thirties.

 Like most other people in the fitness world, I preached "clean eating" to clients and the dangers of sugar.
 I researched and even wrote articles about its dangers -- hoping to scare myself (and others) into quitting that evil little sugar demon completely.

-I found info that reinforced my feelings of addiction with their "Scientists are claiming that sugar can be just as addictive as illegal drugs like cocaine" messaging.
+I found info that reinforced my feelings of addiction with all the"Scientists are claiming that sugar can be just as addictive as illegal drugs like cocaine" messaging.